scratchfoundation/scratchjr/README.md

 2. In Android Studio, open the project <tt>android/ScratchJr</tt>
 3. Choose the appropriate flavor/build variant in Android Studio

 *Note: you can still do Android development on Ubuntu.
-Instead of the install commands above, run:*
+Instead of the above install commands, run:*

 1. <tt>sudo easy_install pysvg</tt> to install python svg libraries
 2. <tt>sudo apt-get install librsvg2-bin</tt> to install rsvg-convert